 NYSCF – Robertson Stem Cell Investigator Awards

 NYSCF is eager to support scientists who have just started their independent laboratories, and we strongly encourage applicants looking to secure their first major grant funding as an independent investigator.
-That being said, applicants will be evaluated first and foremost on scientific merit and the transformative potential of their research for the stem cell field.
+That being said, applicants will be evaluated first and foremost on scientific merit and the transformative potential and translational impact of their research for the stem cell field.

 This career development award provides up to $1.5 million in flexible funding over 5 years.
 No institutional overhead is provided.
 NYSCF will accept applications from researchers based at domestic and international accredited non-profit research and academic institutions.